WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

 We will also add a step for recording if a label was not in the inclusion list _and_ if it did not exist in a full list of all reviewed labels from the provider.
-These "unreviewed" labels can be surfaced as part of the data refresh, so maintainers can review them and decide if they should be included in the inclusion list.
+These "unreviewed" labels should be surfaced as part of the data refresh, so maintainers can review them and decide if they should be included in the inclusion list.